-Consumers will spend more money with brands that deliver an experience above the customer expectations.
+Consumers will spend more money with brands that deliver an experience above customer expectations.
 According to Forrester, organizations that offer a better customer experience have more customers who say they are willing to buy from them again.

 2) Improving Customer Retention

-The willingness to buy more from organizations who offer a better experience also has a direct correlation to customer retention.
+The willingness to buy more from organizations that offer a better experience also has a direct correlation to customer retention.
 If customers enjoy the experience they will be less likely to switch to the competition.
 However, if the experience is poor 89% of consumers are likely to buy from your competition.

 3) Facilitating Customer Acquisition